fedoranimus/todoist-api/source/includes/_miscellaneous.md

 all_data *Boolean* | Whether to return the notes of the project (a `true` or `false` value, while the default is `true`).

-## Get project items
+## Get project data

-> An example of getting a project's items:
+> An example of getting a project's data:

 ```shell
 $ curl https://todoist.com/API/v7/projects/get_data \